Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 source(core01) = "core01.cc";
 runtime<ratio>(core01) = 0.6;
 ```
 The source file `core01.cc` contains the source code for core01.
-The ratio of the function run time compared to the cycle budget, known as the runtime ratio, must be between 0 and 1.
+The ratio of the function runtime compared to the cycle budget, known as the runtime ratio, must be between 0 and 1.

 ```
 source(core01) = "core01.cc";